Renting an Apartment or House in Finland

 - Fixed-term leases with a term of less than three years may not include an adjustment provision based on indexing

-- Furent: Apartment search services and furniture rentals, from a single item through to full furnishing.
-Helping non-Finnish speakers get set up in Finland!
+- Furent: Furniture rentals, from a single appliance through to full furnishing.
+Helping you get set up in Finland!
 En, Fi

 - Finnish Consumer Authority: Information on lease agreements, security deposits, upkeep & maintenance, rent amounts & increases